Monroe Township, Putnam County, Indiana

 Monroe Township is one of thirteen townships in Putnam County, Indiana.
-As of the 2010 census, its population was 1,569 and it contained 672 housing units.
+As of the 2020 census, its population was 1,494 (down from 1,569 at 2010) and it contained 634 housing units.

 History

 The Brick Chapel United Methodist Church and James Edington Montgomery O'Hair House are listed on the National Register of Historic Places.

 Geography

 According to the 2010 census, the township has a total area of 34.57 sqmi, all land.